 Step One: Installing MET and METplus Dependencies

 Before MET or any METplus component will run correctly, the necessary external dependencies should be installed.
-Review the MET User's Guide (Chapter 2, sections 6 and 7) and its web pages for proper installation instructions and dependencies for MET.
+Review the MET User's Guide and its web pages for proper installation instructions and dependencies for MET.

 Each additional METplus component will have its own set of external dependency requirements; please see the respective user's guide and web pages for a list.
 For example, the wrappers online User's Guide will provide you with all of the dependencies needed for running the Python-based wrappers properly.